hashicorp/terraform-website/content/source/docs/cloud/api/applies.md

 ### Apply States

-The apply state is found in `data.attributes.status`, and you can reference the following list of possible states.
+You'll find the apply state in `data.attributes.status`, as one of the following values.

 State                     | Description
 --------------------------|------------